johnrudge/xcover/README.md

 ### Boolean arrays

-An alternative way of specifying an exact cover problem is terms a [boolean incidence matrix](https://en.wikipedia.org/wiki/Exact_cover#Incidence_matrix).
+An alternative way of specifying an exact cover problem is terms of a [boolean incidence matrix](https://en.wikipedia.org/wiki/Exact_cover#Incidence_matrix).
 The package provides a `covers_bool` function for directly solving such problems.
 ```
 import numpy as np
 from xcover import covers_bool